stamourv/recipes/split-pea-soup.md

 * Apparently can be frozen, but I haven't tried.
 * Can replace some of the onion with leek.
 * Can substitute oregano with savory.
+* To make heartier, can add some ham or ham bones.
+Then with some nice bread, becomes a decent light meal.

 ## Source